youstanzr/YouTag/README.md

 [![License](https://img.shields.io/github/license/youstanzr/YouTag)](LICENSE) [![Language](https://img.shields.io/badge/Swift-5-orange?logo=Swift&logoColor=white)](https://swift.org)
 ## About
-**YouTag** is an iOS music player app that organizes your local music library with smart tags, lyrics, and mood-based playlists.
-You can enrich songs with artist, album, and custom tags, and the app automatically creates dynamic playlists based on your filters such as tags, artist, album, release year, or duration.
+**Batta Player** (formerly *YouTag*) is a smart iOS music player that organizes your music library with custom tags, lyrics, and dynamic, mood-based playlists.
+Import songs from your device or iCloud, auto-extract metadata, and create instant playlists based on tags, artist, album, release year, or song duration.

 ![](/Images/screenshot_banner.png)

 ## Features
-- Supports mp4, mp3 and wav file types
+- Import MP3, MP4, and WAV files from device or iCloud
 - Organizes and tags your local music library
-- Enrich songs with lyrics, artist, album, and custom tags
+- Auto-extract and edit song metadata
-- Smart playlists based on filters and mood
+- Organize your music library with custom tags and lyrics

-- Auto extraction of song metadata information for mp3 and wav
+- Create smart playlists using tags, artist, album, year, or duration
-- Customize playlist based on filters
+- Dynamic mood-based playlists generated on the fly
 - Plays music in the background
-- Change song playback rate to x0.75 or x1.25
+- Background playback with adjustable speed (0.75x / 1.25x)

 ## Requirements
 - Tested on Xcode 16.4 and later